 Often, a patient will complain of chronic postoperative pain in the surgical area of the back, (or the neck) and many times, radiating down the leg or arm.
 Pain descriptions can include dull, stabbing or sharp ongoing pain.
 Aching and tingling sensations have also been reported.

-The MISI Approach to Failed Back Surgery Syndrome
+The DFW Spine Institute Approach to Failed Back Surgery Syndrome

 Depending on the affected area, failed back syndrome can be treated in a variety of ways.
 First, it is important to be properly diagnosed by a specialist.
 Our physician will review the treatment history, particularly the type of surgery done and for what reason.
 Particular attention is paid to the result of the surgery and how the patient’s symptoms have evolved following surgery.
 A physical exam will be done.
 X-rays, MRI and computed tomography (CT) may be ordered.
 Once diagnosed accurately, a specialist may treat the pain with: